josejuanrguez/LinuxRussianRoulette/README.md

 # LinuxRussianRoulette

-This is the Linux Process Russian Rulette"
+This is the Linux Process Russian Rulette.

 It will kill (or not) a system process randomly like a russian roulette